Please see below for step-by-step instructions, followed by a video tutorial.

 Use the Orders page (within a Campaign) to dynamically insert ads into both current and past episodes or across entire podcasts.
 There are a variety of options for how to set up Orders as a subset of your Campaigns, explained below.

 Start in the Campaigns Library.
 You can find that by clicking on “Campaigns” in the left-hand navigation.
 Here you will find the various Campaigns associated with your shows and can then click into an existing (or create a new) Campaign to begin creating an Order.

 2) Press the "Create Order" button and fill in all subsequent fields.

 Here are the options you’ll be presented with when creating your Order under the "Details" tab:

 - Order Title: recommended to include order targets name (podcast, episode, etc.) and flight dates for easy sorting.

 - Impressions - Goal and Cap: The Cap Impressions field caps the number of impressions an order will receive.
 For example, if you have an order sold for 100,000 impressions, this field will automatically end the order after it receives 100,000 impressions.
+For optimal results, we recommend you cushion caps by margin of roughly 10%.
+It's important to note that a cap of greater than 1000 impressions increases accuracy and reduces the likelihood of exceeding the cap.
 The Goal Impressions field allows you to identify a target of Impressions you would like this Order to receive.
 Setting a Goal will not ever stop the Order from inserting into a podcast/episode but can be used for tracking success of an Order in the future.